sardus1970/JR_BLE_Gamepad/README.md

 - The 5th channel is used to map additional functions that are put on switches, such as selecting different flight conditions, autorotation, retracting landing gear, etc.
 - And the 6th is used as the refresh rate channel.

-The Macbook runs at the 100 Hz maximum refresh rate (...because it can ;-)
+The Macbook runs at the 100 Hz maximum refresh rate ...because it can ;-)

 But different refresh rates and modes have to be used on the Android devices: The *Bqeel Y4 Max* TV box only works reliably in 8-bit mode up to 25 Hz, while the *Blackview Tab 8* tablet works fine in 16-bit mode up to 80 Hz.

-Different refresh rate channel values have therefore been mapped to different switch positions on the transmitter, to select the gamepad mode and refresh rate that best fits a particular system.Transmitters lacking a module bay
+Different refresh rate channel values have therefore been mapped to different switch positions on the transmitter to select the gamepad mode and refresh rate that best fits a particular system.

+## Transmitters lacking a module bay

 Transmitters that lack a JR module bay can still be turned into a Bluetooth gamepad.
 The only condition is that they have to provide a usable PPM signal!